valentinesamuel/Zou-farm-landing-page/README.md

 # Zou-farm-landing-page

 ## About
 ### This webpage is for an imaginary agricultural innovation called Zou Farms.
+They specialized in the cultivation of plants

 ## Technologies
 ### This website is been built using HTML, CSS and JavaScript.